chamimari/JotNow_Note_Planner_Application/README.md

 # JotNow Note Planner Application
 A note planner application created in Visual Basic with VB.NET, from a Group Project in my Visual Programming class.

 JotNow is a planner app, designed to help people keep things in order, or to just note down simple things as well.
 With a calender and multi-entry system, JotNow strives to help the user record their tasks without being a nusance during their work.

+Project is created by me and two other members, whose names I shall not disclose for privacy reasons.

+Disclaimer: The content, including all illustrations, renderings, and images presented in this project, is intended for non-profit, educational, and informational purposes only.

 <br>